casperlchristensen/agentic_prisoners_dilemma/README.md

 ## Examples

 See the `/runs/` folder for some concrete examples.
+Note that you will need [Inspect](https://inspect.aisi.org.uk/) to view them properly.

 ## On scheming